flakeparadigm/minecraft-mods/README.md

 -----------
 Also included in this repository are the batch scripts used to help make our lives easier when developing by letting us drag and drop project folders onto them to perform common functions.
 - _buildmod.bat_: runs the _gradlew build_ command to produce a compiled jar file using the project directory(s) given to it as parameters, then copies the built files into (mod/release).
-- _updatefml.bat_: runs the _gradlew setupDevWorkspace eclipse_ command to create or update the workspace.
+- _updatefml.bat_: runs the _gradlew setupDevWorkspace eclipse_ command to create or update the workspace(s) given to it as parameters.